Róbert Pillár

-Róbert Pillár (born 27 May 1991) is a Slovak football defender who currently plays for Mezőkövesdi SE.
+Róbert Pillár (born 27 May 1991) is a Slovak football defender who currently plays for KFC Komárno.
 He was also member of the Slovakia national under-21 football team.

 Club career

 Pillár was born in Bardejov.
 Róbert spent his early youth developing at hometown club Partizán Bardejov.
 In 2010, Pillár moved to FK Senica.
 He made his debut in the first league game of the 2009–10 season, against MFK Petržalka and has been a regular in defence.

 Club statistics

 Updated to games played as of 10 May 2021.